MichalLytek/type-graphql/docs/resolvers.md

 }
 ```

 After that we can use the `AddRecipeInput` type in our mutation.
-We can do this inline (using `@Arg()` decorator) or as a field of the args class like in query's example above.
+We can do this inline (using `@Arg()` decorator) or as a field of the args class like in the query example above.

-We might also need access to the context.
+We may also need access to the context.
 To achieve this we use the `@Ctx()` decorator with the optional user-defined `Context` interface:

 ```typescript
 @Resolver()